vchan2/vchan2.github.io/2020Calculus.md

 <b>NOTICE:</b> I will be opening my zoom room in period 5 on Tuesdays if you have any questions.

-Chapter 2 test is scheduled for <b>Thursday, October 22 - Thursday, October 29</b> in the exam centre.
+Chapter 2 test is scheduled for <b>Saturday, October 24 - Thursday, October 29</b> in the exam centre.
 You should be proficient in all material contained in Chapter 2.
 More precisely:

   * Be able to compute a derivative from first principles.